jpiolho/QERocketOnly/README.md

 ### 4096: Slow buildup
    Rockets start slow when launched, gradually increasing to maximum speed.

+### 8192: Sudden death
+   Players only have 1hp.
+Armor will give them extra hits.

+### 16384: No armor
+   Remove armor pickups from the map.

+### 32768: Darkness
+   The normal lighting of the map will be complete darkness.

 ## Server options
 Server options are set via `saved2` cvar.
 You can activate multiple server options by adding the values together (eg: 1+2 = 3)